Singular Value-based Atmospheric Tomography with Fourier Domain Regularization (SAFR): Abstract

 \section{Abstract}

-Atmospheric tomography, the problem of reconstructing atmospheric turbulence profiles from wavefront sensor measurements, is an integral part of many adaptive optics systems.
+Atmospheric tomography, the problem of reconstructing the atmospheric turbulence volume from wavefront sensor measurements, is an integral part of many adaptive optics systems.
 It is used to enhance the image quality of ground-based telescopes, such as for the Multiconjugate Adaptive Optics Relay For ELT Observations (MORFEO) instrument on the Extremely Large Telescope (ELT).
-To solve this problem, a singular-value decomposition (SVD) based approach has been proposed in \cite{Neubauer_Ramlau_2017}.
-In this paper, we focus on the numerical implementation of the SVD-based Atmospheric Tomography with Fourier Domain Regularization Algorithm (SAFR) and its performance for Multi-Conjugate Adaptive Optics (MCAO) systems.
+To solve this problem, a singular value-type decomposition (SVTD) based approach has been proposed in previous research.
+In this paper, we focus on the numerical implementation of this SVTD approach, leading to the SVD-based Atmospheric Tomography with Fourier Domain Regularization Algorithm (SAFR), and investigate its performance for Multi-Conjugate Adaptive Optics (MCAO) systems.
 The key features of the SAFR algorithm are the utilization of the FFT and the pre-computation of computationally demanding parts.
 Together, this yields a fast algorithm with less memory requirements than commonly used Matrix Vector Multiplication (MVM) approaches.
 We evaluate the performance of SAFR regarding reconstruction quality and computational expense in numerical experiments using the simulation environment COMPASS, in which we use an MCAO setup resembling the physical parameters of the MORFEO instrument of the ELT.

 \textbf{Keywords.} Atmospheric Tomography, Singular Value Decomposition, Adaptive Optics, Multiconjugate Adaptive Optics Relay, Extremely Large Telescope (ELT)